ValkoDevs/valko-ui/.changeset/plenty-peas-hang.md

 - Renamed `Icon` page to `Icons` and moved it to the **General** section.
 - Added a new `Theme` page under **General**.
 - Updated the following component API docs to reflect recent changes:
-    - Avatar, Button, Input, Tabs.
+    - Avatar, Button, Card, Input, Select, Tabs.